capejs/capejs/content/tutorials/capejs_primer/17_collection_agent1.md

 By this setting, the appropriate value is set to the header of `X-CSRF-Token` of HTTP request sent to API server.
 Unless you set like this, the request by the method except GET/HEAD is rejected.

 <div class="note">
-The only adapter with Cape.JS of existing version (v1.2.0) is `'rails'`.
+The only adapter with Cape.JS of existing version (v1.2.0) is <code>'rails'</code>.
 If you want to use API server implemented by the one except Rails, you need to make the adapter by yourself.
 </div>

 ----